As a new freshman, this website provides important information on the course registration process for your first semester of enrollment at UB.

 What classes will I take my first year?

 A typical freshman schedule is made up of courses that fulfill major or UB Curriculum (general education) requirements.
 To graduate, students need a minimum of 120 credits consisting of requirements from their major, UB Curriculum, and electives.
-New students typically take approximately 15 units a semester.
-Some majors require more than 120 units.
+New students typically take approximately 15 credits a semester.
+Some majors require more than 120 credits.

 What is a major?

 A major is a focused concentration in one area of study.
 Major requirements vary from 31 to 85 credits or more, depending on the field and degree chosen.
 Many majors have introductory or prerequisite courses — from two to 10 courses — that must be completed before acceptance into the major.

 What if I don’t have a major yet?